 The most important thing is that it is a non-invasive technique, capable of collecting and coding all information on brain waves with an earphone connected to an electroencephalography (EEG).

-The mixed team consisting of members of the Moscow Institute of Physics and Technology and the Russian company Neurobotics began their study by placing a special headgear with electrodes, capable of recording their brain waves.
+The joint team made up of members of the Moscow Institute of Physics and Technology and the Russian company Neurobotics began their study by placing a special headpiece with electrodes, which can record their brain waves.

 In the second phase, each participant observed 20 minutes of video fragments lasting 10 seconds each, divided into 5 categories.
 After the first few sessions, researchers already realized that they could tell which category of videos the volunteers were watching, simply by looking at their EEG data.

-In the third phase, scientists developed two neural networks: one trained to generate images in three of the video categories and the other to transform EEG data into comparable noise.
-Pitted against each other, the two GAN networks have come up with surprising images.
+In the third phase, scientists developed two neural networks: one trained to generate images in three of the video categories and the other to transform the EEG data into comparable noise.
+Put in competition, the two GAN networks have produced images that are surprising.

-"With today's technology, invasive neural interfaces such as those under development by Neuralink, Elon Musk's company, face the challenges of complex surgery and rapid deterioration due to natural processes.
-Implants can oxidize and fail in a few months ", says Rashkov.
+“With today's technology, invasive neural interfaces such as those under development by Neuralink, Elon Musk's company, must face the challenges of complex surgery and rapid deterioration due to natural processes.
+The systems can oxidize and fail in a few months,” says Rashkov.

-"With this study, we aim to design more cost-effective neural interfaces that do not require implants."
+“With this study we aim to design more convenient neural interfaces that do not require implants.”